The DOM: The Document Object Model

 $("sectoin").css('border','2px solid blue');

 So if your jQuery isn't working and there's no error message, scrutinize your selector expressions.
 In fact, I often end up checking the size of the returned set when I'm debugging.
-In the following screenshot, you can see that the wrapped set is empty, and that there is no error:
+In the following screenshot, you can see that the wrapped set is empty:

 an empty wrapped set